jambolo/advent_of_code_2023/README.md

 ### Day 18

 Part 1 is pretty straight-forward.
 Finding a good point-in-poly algorithm proved difficult, though I was able to get away with an adhoc implementation for this problem because I only needed *any* interior point for the flood-fill.

+### Day 19

+It is disappointing that the dictionary type in Rust is called `HashMap`.
+It is almost always better to name something according to what it is or what it does than according to how it is implemented.